Alessandro-Castelli/Alessandro-Castelli/README.md

 # I'm Alessandro Castelli! 👋

-I am a master's student in Artificial Intelligence and Cybersecurity, passionate about everything related to AI and computer security.
+I am a master's student in Artificial Intelligence and Cybersecurity, passionate about everything related to AI, security and computer science.

 ## Education